Ismail Kadare: Awards

 In 1992, Kadare was awarded the Prix mondial Cino Del Duca international literary award in France.
-In 1996 he was made a lifetime member of the Academy of Moral and Political Sciences of France (Académie des Sciences Morales et Politiques), one of the five Academies that make up the Institut de France learned society, in the chair vacated by the recently deceased philosopher Karl Popper.
+In 1996 he was made a lifetime member of the Academy of Moral and Political Sciences of France (Académie des Sciences Morales et Politiques), one of the five academies that make up the Institut de France learned society, in the chair vacated by the recently deceased philosopher Karl Popper.
 In 1998 he was awarded the international Herder Prize in Austria.
 In 2003 he received the Ovid Prize international award in Romania, and the Presidential Gold Medal of the League of Prizren from the President of Kosovo.

-In 2005 he received the inaugural Man Booker International Prize in the United Kingdom for the full body of his work.
-In his acceptance speech, Kadare said: "We propped each other up as we tried to write literature as if that regime did not exist.
+In 2005 Kadare received the inaugural Man Booker International Prize in the United Kingdom for the full body of his work.
+In his acceptance speech, he said: "We propped each other up as we tried to write literature as if that regime did not exist.
 Now and again we pulled it off.
 At other times we didn't."

-In 2008 he received the Flaiano Prize international award in Italy.
+In 2008 Kadare received the Flaiano Prize international award in Italy.
 In 2009, Kadare was awarded the Prince of Asturias Award for Literature in Spain, for his literary works.

 In 2015, Kadare was awarded the bi-annual Jerusalem Prize in Israel.
-Speaking of the relationship between Albania and the Jews, Kadare said: "I come from one of the few countries in the world which helped the Jews during World War II.
+Speaking of the relationship between Albania and the Jews, he said: "I come from one of the few countries in the world which helped the Jews during World War II.
 I believe the number of Jews there grew from 200 at the start of the war to 2,000 by the end.
 The population always defended the Jews, whether during the kingdom, under Communism, or after it."
 He noted that during the Holocaust Albanians refused to hand Jews over to the Nazis, and many Albanians went to great lengths to protect Jewish refugees who had fled to Albania.
-He also noted that Albania and Israel share in common the experience of "fighting for survival" in a sometimes hostile neighborhood.
+He also noted that Albania and Israel share in common the experience of fighting for survival in a sometimes hostile neighbourhood.

-In 2016, Kadare became the first Albanian Commandeur de la Légion d'Honneur recipient, with the award being given to him by French President François Hollande.
-That year he was also awarded the Albanian National Flag Decoration, Albania's highest decoration, by Albanian President Bujar Nishani.
+In 2016, Kadare became the first Albanian Commandeur de la Légion d'Honneur recipient, with the award being given to him by French president François Hollande.
+That year he was also awarded the Albanian National Flag Decoration, Albania's highest decoration, by President Bujar Nishani.
 He won the 2018 International Nonino Prize in Italy.